tinted-theming/base16-vim/.github/pull_request_template.md

 - [ ] I have built the project after my changes following [the build instructions](https://github.com/fnune/base16-vim#building) using `make build`
 - [ ] I have confirmed that my changes produce no regressions after building
-- [ ] I have pushed the built files to this pull request as a separate commit
+- [ ] I have pushed the built files to this pull request